 Stay on the island for a few nights in the original lighthouse keeper’s cottage.
 The heritage-listed cottage accommodation has all the modern conveniences you need for an idyllic escape from city life.

-Troubridge Island Hideaway
+Troubridge Island Escape

 Troubridge Shoal is about six kilometres east south east of Edithburgh at the “heel” of Yorke Peninsula in South Australia.
 The Shoal and Peninsula were named after the Lord of the Admiralty Sir Edward Troubridge by Matthew Flinders in 1802.